Lego Super Heroes: Lego DC Comics Super Heroes: Justice League – Cosmic Clash (2016)

-Lego DC Comics Super Heroes: Justice League: Gotham City Breakout (2016)
+Lego DC Comics Super Heroes: Justice League – Gotham City Breakout (2016)

-Lego DC Comics Super Heroes: Justice League – Gotham City Breakout is a direct-to-video computer-animated superhero action comedy film based on the Lego and DC Comics brands, which was released on June 21, 2016, in Digital HD and July 12 on Blu-ray and DVD.
-It is the sixth Lego DC Comics film following Lego Batman: The Movie – DC Super Heroes Unite, Lego DC Comics: Batman Be-Leaguered, Lego DC Comics Super Heroes: Justice League vs. Bizarro League, Lego DC Comics Super Heroes: Justice League – Attack of the Legion of Doom and Lego DC Comics Super Heroes: Justice League – Cosmic Clash.
-Some actors from various DC properties reprise their respective roles, including Nolan North as Superman and Troy Baker as Batman.
+Lego DC Comics Super Heroes: Justice League – Gotham City Breakout is an animated film.
+It was released on June 21, 2016, in Digital HD and July 12 on Blu-ray and DVD.

+Some voice actors from various DC properties reprise their respective roles, including Troy Baker as Batman, Grey DeLisle as Wonder Woman, John DiMaggio as Deathstroke while also voicing Scarecrow, Tom Kenny as Penguin, Nolan North as Superman, Khary Payton as Cyborg, Tara Strong as Harley Quinn, and Hynden Walch as Starfire.
+The rest of the cast consists of Eric Bauza as Bane and Commissioner Gordon, Will Friedle as Nightwing, Amy Hill as Madame Mantis, Sarah Hyland as Batgirl, Vanessa Marshall as Vanessa Marshall as Poison Ivy, Scott Menville as Robin (Damian Wayne), and Jason Spisak as Joker and Grundle.

 The film received positive reviews, with praise for the action, although the consumerism was criticized.

 The Lego Batman Movie (2017)

-The Lego Batman Movie is a 2017 computer-animated superhero comedy film produced by the Warner Animation Group and distributed by Warner Bros.
+The Lego Batman Movie is a 2017 animated superhero comedy film and distributed by Warner Bros.
 Pictures.
-It was directed by Chris McKay in his directorial debut, and written by Seth Grahame-Smith, Chris McKenna, Erik Sommers, Jared Stern, and John Whittington, and produced by Dan Lin, Roy Lee, and Phil Lord and Christopher Miller.
+It was directed by Chris McKay and written by Seth Grahame-Smith, Chris McKenna, Erik Sommers, Jared Stern, and John Whittington, and produced by Dan Lin, Roy Lee, and Phil Lord and Christopher Miller.
 Based on the Lego Batman toy line, the film is an international co-production of the United States, Australia, and Denmark, the first spin-off installment of The Lego Movie film series and the second installment overall.
 The story centers on the DC Comics character Batman as he attempts to overcome his greatest fear to stop the Joker's latest plan.
 The film features Will Arnett reprising his role as Batman from The Lego Movie alongside Zach Galifianakis, Michael Cera, Rosario Dawson, and Ralph Fiennes.

 The Lego Batman Movie had its world premiere in Dublin, Ireland on January 29, 2017, and was released in the United States on February 10.
 The film was released in 3D, RealD 3D, Dolby Cinema, IMAX, IMAX 3D and 4DX.
 The film received generally positive reviews from critics for its animation, voice acting, soundtrack, visual style, and humor, and was also commercially successful, having grossed $312 million worldwide against a budget of $80 million.

 A sequel was announced in 2018, but with Universal Pictures acquiring the rights to The Lego Movie franchise, it is unknown if it will still be produced.